 Factors which must be taken into account when determining residency are variables such as age, institutional status, and ability to express intent.
 When determining residency, there are prohibitions and exceptions that must always be considered.

-14110.8.1 Prohibitions 14110.7 Specific Prohibitions for Denial or Termination of Eligibility a) to an otherwise qualified resident of the State because the individual's residence is not maintained permanently or at a fixed address.
+14110.8.1 Prohibitions 14110.7 Specific Prohibitions for Denial or Termination of Eligibility

 A State cannot deny Medicaid eligibility: